 For a boost on your night out, just like Europe the go-to solution across much of South America is the jäger bomb.
 One hostel chain in Bolivia, however, has its own take on the alcoholic energy drink.

-We stayed in Loki in La Paz, which churns out hundreds of ‘blood bombs’ in its seventh-storey sky bar every night.
+We stayed at a hostel in La Paz that churned out hundreds of ‘blood bombs’ every night.
 Even so, after a good few nights of fuelling our city mayhem with these, we still weren’t sure exactly what went into them – my best guess is vodka, grenadine and a local brand energy drink.

 8. Dulce de leche liqueur (Argentina)